influasher/wad2_grp12/README.md

 cd elemental-heroes
 ```

-2. **Environmental Variables:**
+2. **Environment Variables:**

 Create a .env file within the frontend directory.
-Do reach out to us if you need the Supabase URL or Key
+Do reach out to us if you need the Supabase URL or Key.
+This will be provided in the zip file.

 ```env
 SUPABASE_URL=<your-supabase-project-url>